-The Maricopa Community Colleges' veterans' services offices act as liaisons with the Department of Veterans Affairs and the state approving agency.
+The Maricopa Community Colleges' veterans' services offices act as liaisons with the Department of Veterans Affairs (VA) and the state approving agency.
 Each program must be approved by the state approving agency.
 Students may be eligible to receive educational benefits if they are registered in courses that apply to the student's approved programs.
 Application forms, counseling, advisement, tutoring, and priority enrollment are available for students who are eligible for veteran's educational benefits.
 Students applying for veteran's educational benefits should allow eight to ten weeks before receiving benefits.
 The amount of benefits awarded is determined by the Department of Veterans Affairs, and is based on the number of credit hours or clock hours for which a student is enrolled and the length of the enrollment period for each course.

 Prior to enrolling, eligible service members receiving tuition assistance must speak with an Education Services Officer (ESO) or counselor within their military service branch/ organization.